-But here’s the good news: If you struggle with student loan debt, all is not lost.
-With the help of refinancing experts, like us at Credible, you could potentially lower your interest rate and save thousands on your student loans.
+Here’s the first thing you should know — if you struggle with student loan debt, refinancing your loans could potentially lower your interest rate and save you thousands on your student loans.

 Should you refinance your student loans?